lightonai/muse-docs/docs/api/primitives/create.md

 :::tip 💡 Avoiding repetitions

-When generating longer samples with `biases`, the model may repeat too often positively biased words.
+When generating longer samples with `biases`, the model may repeat positively biased words too often.
 Combine this option with `presence_penalty` and `frequency_penalty` to achieve best results.
 If you generate a first completion, and then use it as a prompt for a new completion, you probably want to turn off the word bias encouraging a certain word once it has been produced to avoid too much repetition.

 :::